-release (MFR) is one of many hands-on techniques an occupational therapist can
+release (MFR) is one of many hands-on techniques we can

 use to help relieve pain and increase flexibility.
 Safe and very

 effective, this technique takes little time and, when combined with

 other chiropractic treatments, can make a big difference for many

 people.
 Here’s what you need to know about myofascial release,

 courtesy of Lubbock Advanced Physical Medicine, in Lubbock, TX.